Towards turnpike-based performance analysis of risk-averse stochastic predictive control: Risk-averse stochastic MPC

 However, since these performance bounds are computed with respect to the new cost $\ell_{\theta}(X,U)$, it is not immediately clear how well the closed-loop solution of Algorithm~\ref{alg:stochMPCrisk} performs with respect to the original cost $\ell(X,U)$.
 So in the following we will analyze the performance of Algorithm~\ref{alg:stochMPCrisk} with respect to the original cost and show how we can achieve averaged performance optimality by making an appropriate choice of the parameter $\theta$ in problem \eqref{eq:stochOCPrisksensitive}.
-In order to this, we make the following additional assumption on the original stochastic optimal control problem \eqref{eq:stochOCP}. \begin{ass} The original stochastic optimal control problem \eqref{eq:stochOCP} is optimally operated at a stationary pair $(\mathbf{X}^s,\mathbf{U}^s)$, i.e.\

-holds for all $X_0 \in \XX$ and $\mathbf{U} \in \U^{\infty}(X_0)$. \end{ass} Now we can show the following result regarding the averaged closed-loop performance with respect to the original cost for the solution from Algorithm~\ref{alg:stochMPCrisk}
+In order to this, we make the following additional assumption on the original stochastic optimal control problem \eqref{eq:stochOCP}. \begin{ass} The original stochastic optimal control problem \eqref{eq:stochOCP} is optimally operated at a stationary pair $(\mathbf{X}^s,\mathbf{U}^s)$. \end{ass} Now we can show the following result regarding the averaged closed-loop performance with respect to the original cost for the solution from Algorithm~\ref{alg:stochMPCrisk} $\bar{J}^{cl}_{K}(X_0,\mu_{N,\theta}) := \frac{1}{K} J_K^{cl}(X_0,\mu_{N,\theta})$ for arbitrary $\theta \in \Theta$ satisfying Assumption~\ref{ass:performanceCDC2024}.